Mohammed-ALhassanSE/EZDownload/README.md

 # YT-DLP GUI - Electron App

-A beautiful, anime-inspired GUI for yt-dlp with smooth animations and a modern interface.
+A beautiful and clean GUI for yt-dlp with smooth animations and a modern interface.

 ## Features